Ourasa/lecture9-1/README.md

-# lecture9-1
+# Lecture 9-1: An Intro to Github

-A test repository to learn about Github repos
+This repository stores some test Github files.